rayymhra/portfolio-2024/README.txt

 projects

 features
-- div follows mouse cursor
+- div follows mouse cursor -> highlight / light like in canva
 - particle js for stars
 - my picture is glitched when hovered
 - particle js in footer or contact maybe